 Directions

-- Mix Dry Ingredients: In a large mixing bowl, combine the bread flour and salt.
+- Mix Dry Ingredients: In a big bowl, mix bread flour and salt.

-- Combine Mixtures: Pour the activated yeast mixture into the bowl with the dry ingredients.
-Stir until a rough dough forms.
+- Combine Mixtures: Pour yeast mix into flour.
+Stir until a shaggy dough forms.

-- Knead the Dough: Transfer the dough to a lightly floured surface and knead for about 8-10 minutes until smooth and elastic.
+- Knead the Dough: Put dough on a lightly floured surface and knead 8–10 minutes until smooth and elastic.

-- First Rise: Place the dough in a lightly greased bowl, cover it with a clean kitchen towel, and let it rise in a warm place until it has doubled in size, about 1-1.5 hours.
+- First Rise: Place dough in an oiled bowl, cover with a towel, set in a warm spot until doubled (1–1.5 hours).

-- Create Steam: To form a crisp crust, place a shallow pan filled with boiling water on the bottom rack of your oven.
+- Create Steam: Put a shallow pan of boiling water on bottom rack.

-- Cooling: Once baked, remove the rolls from the oven and let them cool on a wire rack before serving.
+- Cooling: Let rolls cool on wire rack before slicing.

 Cooking Tips